-Before you change anything except fixes for typos or well-known grammar rules, explore these resources:
+Before you change anything except for typos or grammatical errors, explore these resources:

-- Our style guide.
-Provides a minimal set of style guidelines we ask you to adhere to.
+- Our style guide provides a minimal set of style guidelines.

 - Our set of markdown rules for making your content work with our Jekyll implementation.
 Specifies how you must